// threat intelligence · v0.6.0 · npm + Go

 Three layers.
 One score.
-Every package.
+Every dependency.

 Scoring